Chart Color Schemes

 South Turramurra demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-South Turramurra has a notably high level of educational attainment among residents aged 15 and above, with 52.1% holding university qualifications.
-This figure is significantly higher than the national average of 30.4% and the NSW average of 32.2%, indicating a substantial educational advantage for the area.
-Bachelor degrees are the most common qualification held by residents at 33.0%, followed by postgraduate qualifications (15.2%) and graduate diplomas (3.9%).
-Vocational pathways account for 20.7% of qualifications, with advanced diplomas making up 10.3% and certificates 10.4%.
+South Turramurra has a notably high level of educational attainment among its residents aged 15 and above.
+A total of 52.1% hold university qualifications, surpassing both the national average of 30.4% and the NSW average of 32.2%.
+Bachelor degrees are the most common at 33.0%, followed by postgraduate qualifications (15.2%) and graduate diplomas (3.9%).
+Vocational pathways account for 20.7% of qualifications, with advanced diplomas at 10.3% and certificates at 10.4%.

 Frequently Asked Questions - Education